 Consensus was for removal of consent forms

-The FAAA, the Association of Independently Owned Financial Professionals (AIOFP), and the Stockbrokers and Investment Advisers Association (SIAA), all called for a removal of the requirement to provide a product issuer with a fee consent form.
+The FAAA, the Association of Independently Owned Financial Professionals (AIOFP), and the Stockbrokers and Investment Advisers Association (SIAA), all called for the removal of the requirement to provide a product issuer with a fee consent form.

 “As they have already invested in systems and processes to meet this requirement, it is unlikely that product providers will change their approach without a legislative requirement for them to do so.”